A note on revelation principle from an energy perspective: Discussions

 2) Furthermore, even if the energy condition is satisfied, there still exists another problem facing the designer.
-As shown in Table 2, when the designer chooses the indirect mechanism $\Gamma$, he nearly spends zero energy; but if the designer chooses the direct mechanism $\Gamma_{direct}$, he has to spend $I\cdot E_{a}$ energy to make $\Gamma_{direct}$ work.
+As shown in Table 2, when the designer chooses the indirect mechanism $\Gamma$, he almost spends zero energy; but if the designer chooses the direct mechanism $\Gamma_{direct}$, he has to spend $I\cdot E_{a}$ energy to make $\Gamma_{direct}$ work.
 Note that in the theory of mechanism design, the designer only care whether and how the social choice function $f(\cdot)$ can be implemented.
-Since $\Gamma$ and $\Gamma_{direct}$ implement the same $f(\cdot)$ in Bayesian Nash equilibrium, then \emph{why does the designer have incentives to work harder, i.e., to be willing to choose $\Gamma_{direct}$ instead of $\Gamma$?} A possible answer is that the revelation principle may be not proper for a social choice function that is implemented by a ``laborious'' indirect mechanism in Bayesian Nash equilibrium.
+Since $\Gamma$ and $\Gamma_{direct}$ implement the same $f(\cdot)$ in Bayesian Nash equilibrium, then \emph{why does the designer have incentives to work harder, i.e., to be willing to choose $\Gamma_{direct}$ instead of $\Gamma$?}